- Working with synchronized data

 There are three Jira fields that you can use to determine which user should be added to a group:

-If the user you’d like to add doesn’t match any of those, you can use a custom field.
+If the user you’d like to add doesn’t match any of the options above, you can use a custom field.

 Steps